 It is a worksheet in 2 halves, the second activity is simpler and can be used to support pupils with SEN.

-Each comprehension worksheet has a range of different questions, with 20 marks available (allowing for a % score to be made too!).
-I have tried to design questions which allow success for less able children but with challenging, higher order questions for above average pupils.
+Each comprehension activity has a variety of different questions, with 20 marks available (allowing for a % score to be made!).
+I have designed questions which allow success for less able children but with challenging, higher order questions for above average pupils.
 Harder questions are signified by being awarded extra marks (up to 3 marks as in the SATs and key stage tests).
-Each comprehension has a learning objective in line with Year 3/4 National Curriculum objectives and requires the reading of one, two or three chapters of the book (most chapters are small).
+Each reading task has a learning objective in line with Year 5/6 National Curriculum objectives and requires the reading of one full chapter or part of a chapter of the Firework - Maker’s Daughter.

 As part of a shared reading session, with the pupils completing the written tasks after discussion and analysis of the text as a class or group.